Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/s3/README.md

 ### 7.1 How do you tag and name S3 buckets consistently?

-- Use standardized naming conventions per environment and application.[web:21]
+- Use standardized naming conventions per environment and application.
 - Keep tags consistent across buckets for cost allocation, ownership, and environment.

 Example: